Nikkomycin Z Study in Dogs

 and the Tucson Public Library are among the groups to whom she has given seminars.

 Dr. Shubitz is the author of the veterinary Valley Fever materials on these pages.

 Research is the backbone of medical advances that improve clinical treatment.
 Vaccines,

 drugs, better diagnostic tests, and understanding host responses are topics under

-Other studies that might benefit dogs in the future include testing combinations
+Studies that might benefit dogs in the future include testing combinations of drugs,

-of drugs, and determining absorption of various formulations of the drug itraconazole.
+and determining absorption of various formulations of the drug itraconazole, testing

 The Veterinary Specialty Center of Tucson